GSA/ansible-https-proxy/CONTRIBUTING.md

 All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

+## Local development

+Tests can be run locally with the [CircleCI CLI](https://circleci.com/docs/2.0/local-jobs/).